1. Criteria

 2. The university recognizes that every faculty member offers a unique combination of accomplishments, depending on academic field, specialized scholarly interests, varying professional opportunities, and contracted responsibilities for (i) teaching, (ii) research/scholarship/creative activity and/or professional development and/or (iii) service.
 Consequently, when a judgment is made of the total contribution of a faculty member, the evaluation criteria shall be weighted according to primary assignments during the period under consideration.

 3. Eligibility for promotion is governed by academic rank and appointment.
-Full time non-tenure-track faculty members may request consideration for promotion to the next academic rank after completing at least three years of full-time service at the faculty member’s current rank.
+Full time faculty members, with the exception of tenured faculty, may request consideration for promotion to the next academic rank after completing at least three years of full-time service at the faculty member’s current rank.

 2. Procedures for Promotion with Tenure